Carrauntoohil – County Kerry

 Full information on hiking Carrautoohil via Devil’s Ladder: Hiking Carrauntoohil

 Glencoaghan Horshoe Loop – definitely one of the most challenging hiking trails in Ireland.

-Gosh!
-That was an adventure..
-I’ll never forget this.
 I’d say it’s the toughest hiking trail in Ireland, challenging and exhausting!
-You definitely need to be prepared for a challenging adventure heading this caldera, especially if the weather is not on your side, which happens quite often for Glencoaghan.
-Plus good fitness level is required!
-Weather, as in all mountains, is unpredictable, so you should always be prepared for bad, cold and wet conditions.
+You need to be prepared for a challenging adventure heading this caldera, especially if the weather is not on your side.
+Plus a good fitness level is required!
+Weather is unpredictable, so you should always be prepared for bad conditions.
 Glencoaghan Horseshoe peaks are usually covered with clouds, so the visibility might be very limited.

 There are six peaks on the way.
-The walk should be done anticlockwise, as there are few steep rocky sections and it’s much easier to it this way.
+The walk should be done anticlockwise, as there are few steep rocky sections.
 I have to say the beginning of the ‘trail’ is completely not visible.
 If not 5 hikers ahead of me, I would struggle to find the way up.
-And let’s be honest, most of the trail is just sheep tracks, the road is not maintained and for the most of the trail it’s your choice which way to follow.
+And let’s be honest, most of the trail is just sheep tracks, the road is not maintained and for the most of it it’s your choice which way to follow.